 - Shellac – a natural product, offers a warm amber color on the finish, not very heat resistant (will leave white rings when exposed to heat)

-- Lacquer – very glossy finish, usually applied by spraying, may discolor over time, lacquer is also very toxic
+- Lacquer – very glossy finish, usually applied by spraying, may discolor over time, lacquer is also very toxic.
+But it dries quickly and is easy to apply.
+We used lacquer on this wood bench, cane headboard and cane nightstand.

 - Tung Oil – natural and non-toxic